dogaegeozden/dogaegeozden/README.md

 # Hi there, I'm Doga ! 👋

-I'm a passionate [Your Profession] from [Your Location] with a keen interest in [Your Interests].
+I'm a passionate web developer from Turkey with a keen interest in developing wonderful web apps.
 Welcome to my GitHub profile!
 Here you'll find a collection of projects and contributions related to my areas of expertise and interests.

 ## About Me